PaddlePaddle/docs/docs/install/index_en.rst

             or

             python -m pip install paddlepaddle -i https://pypi.tuna.tsinghua.edu.cn/simple

-        If you are using Windows environment, please use the following instruction:

-            python -m pip install paddlepaddle==2.1.0 -f https://paddlepaddle.org.cn/whl/stable.html

     (2). **GPU version** : If you only want to install GPU version, please refer to command below